 Vegetable oil/ Ghee

-- In a large mixing bowl, add all the dry ingredients – rice flour, semolina, chopped onion, carrot, green chillies, cumin, dill leaves, fried chana dal and salt.
-Combine all these ingredients well.
+- In a large mixing bowl, add all the dry ingredients – rice flour, semolina, finely chopped onion, carrot, green chillies, cumin, dill leaves, fried chana dal, salt and combine well.

 - Further, add water in small amounts stage by stage and knead well until a soft dough is formed.